• Skip to primary navigation

 Refreshing Red Wine Spritzer Recipe

-Refreshing with a hint of orange, this easy Red Wine Spritzer is a tasty wine cocktail with just the right amount of fizz.
+This easy Red Wine Spritzer made with LaCroix soda water is a tasty wine cocktail with just the right amount of fizz.
+A hint of orange gives it a slight citrus kick and makes it absolutely delicious and refreshing.

 Red wine in a glass on a table next to a small aluminum bottle of wine.

-Theoretically, red wine just feels right in winter.
+Theoretically, red wine feels like the right thing to sip in winter.
 But our California winters (as I write this, it’s the beginning of January.
-It was 85 degrees today…) call for something a little more refreshing.
+It was WARM…) call for something a little more refreshing.

 The hint of fresh orange adds another layer of flavor.
-I also think it keeps this drink feeling finished and not just like watered-down wine.
+I also think it keeps this cocktail feeling finished and not just like watered-down wine.

 Ingredients